CyrilCermak/modular_architecture_on_ios/README.md

 particular, on iOS, mostly the monolithic approaches are used.
 In some cases it makes total sense, so nothing against it.
-However, scaling up the team, or even better, the team of teams on a monolithically built app is horrifying and nearly impossible without some major time impacts on a daily basis.
+However, scaling up the team, or even better, the team of teams on a monolithically built app is horrifying and nearly impossible without some major build time impacts on a daily basis.
 Numerous problems will rise, that limit the way iOS projects are built or managed at the organisational level.

 Scaling up the monolithic approach to a team of e.g 10+ developers will most likely result in hell.
 By hell, I mean, resolving `xcodeproj`